Kushagra164/Passenger-Re-accommodation-for-a-planned-Schedule-Change/QUBO/README.md

 - **Definition:**
   - QUBO: Quadratic Unconstrained Binary Optimization.
-  - Mathematical framework for optimization with binary variables (0 or 1).
+  - It is a mathematical framework for optimization with binary variables (0 or 1).
   - Objective: Minimize or maximize a quadratic objective function.

 - **Mathematical Formulation:**